SystemSpace/Compendium/compendium.rst

   I could try and recreate the LFEian Circle (of all major species), I did so once but it'll be a mess on normal paper.

+What are the sentient races in LFE like?
+  They look pretty humanoid, Aurora seems to prefer this sort of build.

+  All races have their own perks and weaknesses, I suppose.
+Synni are good thinkers, but not great fighters.

 Could you give an example of one species?
   Well first of all there's always the mainstream ones like the ones you find in the Synapse, but I assume you want something more exotic so how about the Lynlings, who have a skin that perfectly mimics the night sky while flying?